Helping you keep your pet

 Despite our best efforts, the unfortunate truth is that some animals cannot be placed due to untreatable behavior and medical issues, and housing them at our shelter indefinitely would increase disease and illness.
 Because of this, humane euthanasia may be necessary.

-Unfortunately, because we care for more than 11,000 animals each year we are unable to provide outcome results for individual animals.
+Unfortunately, because we care for thousands of animals each year, we are unable to provide outcome results for individual animals.

 1. Know that we do not accept dangerous animals.
 Please contact your local animal control agency for assistance.

 2. Please print and fill out the respective surrender form and bring it with you when you surrender your animal.
-We accept animals at our location on Florin-Perkins Rd. during regular business hours.
-Please arrive by 5:30 p.m. to leave time for processing of your paperwork.
+We accept animals at our location on Florin-Perkins Rd. during regular business hours unless we have reached maximum capacity.
+We encourage you to leave a message at (916) 504-2851 and wait to speak with a staff member prior to bringing your animal in to the SPCA.
+When you do come in, please arrive by 5:30 p.m. to leave time for processing of your paperwork.

 |Dog surrender form||Cat surrender form||Small animal surrender form|

-3. Be prepared to pay the required $35 surrender fee per animal; $80 total for three animals or more.
+3. Be prepared to pay the required surrender fee.